Tulliallan, Melbourne: Heritage listing

 Tulliallan was listed by the Heritage Council of Victoria as of being significant for the local historic and aesthetic significance to the City of Casey on May 12, 2004.
 The Heritage Council of Victoria recognises, protects and celebrates Victoria’s cultural heritage and advises the government and others on how to conserve and protect historically important objects and places for the enjoyment of current and future generations.
 It is an independent statutory body and provides legal protection for places and objects that are important to the history and development of Victoria.

 The heritage listing in particular refers to a stone and brick cottage constructed c.1860, originally an old shearer’s cottage and an avenue of English Elms lining the entrance driveway at 1/805 Berwick Cranbourne Road, Cranbourne North.
 The Victorian Heritage Database lists the State's most significant heritage places, objects and historic shipwrecks protected under the Heritage Act 1995 states "The cottage is highly significant in a regional context as one of the few surviving buildings associated with the settlement of the study area during the pastoral era of 1850s and 60s prior to the land being opened for selection.
 It illustrates the development of cattle runs within the south east part of the Settled District of Port Philip.
 It has associations with locally important individuals including members of the Rossiter family, James Gibb and Captain Thomas Mitchell.
 The early development of the farm is also demonstrated by the now mature elm Avenue.
 Aesthetically, the Elm Avenue is significant as one of the largest private avenues in the municipality and provides a dramatic entry and setting for the farm complex.
 It also contributes to the broader cultural landscape within this area."

 Tulliallan today

-Today Tulliallan, with its avenue of Elm trees, is a growing residential community developed by the RPM Real Estate Group.
+Today Tulliallan, with its avenue of Elm trees, is a residential community developed by the RPM Real Estate Group.
 There were 220 residents there as of 2015.
 The Tulliallan Primary School opened for Prep to Year 6 starting on 31 January 2017.
 With the help of Heather Arnold, a Local Historian Librarian for the Casey Cardinia Libraries, year 5 and year 6 students of the school-based their House names on the previous owners of the land now occupied by the school as Rossiter Red, Mitchell Blue, Elder Yellow and Strettle Green in Mar 2017.

+In 2018, a small community association called the Friends of the Tulliallan Elms, Inc. was founded to support the conservation efforts of the 110 Elm trees in the area.
+In 2023, the Friends of the Tulliallan Elms organised the community's first and largest Christmas event called Christmas Under the Trees.
+The event was highly successful with vocal and dance performances, market stalls, a best dressed dog contest, free raffles and was attended by the MP for Narre Warren Gary Maas.